Eight months earlier, she had given up all hope.

 That was how they met!

 It was a magical dream for Omoniyi.
-Anjola worshipped her, she pinched herself my times during the courtship so she could wake up from the dream but it was real.
+Anjola worshipped her, she pinched herself many times during the courtship so she could wake up from the dream but it was real.
 She found herself a man, a great man.
 Anjola was a Medical doctor, diligent and caring.
 He was soft spoken and just perfect for her.

 And in five months, he proposed – the sixth they tied the knot.